Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 Amplitude's JavaScript SDK supports integration with Google Tag Manager.
 See the [demo app](https://github.com/amplitude/GTM-Web-Demo) on GitHub for instructions on how to set it up.

+Refer to [Introducing the Amplitude Google Tag Manager (GTM) Template](https://amplitude.com/blog/google-tag-manager-template/) for more guidance.

+*Tip: it is always suggested to have a custom instance name to avoid naming collision.*

 ## Advanced topics

 ### Dynamic configuration